-- A Service Level Agreement is ongoing with LEBC, detailing the contributions to the programme that each partner will make. - Links with local 14-19 Providers and local Universities are strong and opportunities to engage students are looked for. - Links with parents / carers are maintained using a variety of methods (parental leaflets, letters, newsletters, social media and options evenings etc.)
+- A Service Level Agreement is ongoing with LEBC, detailing the contributions to the programme that each partner will make. - Links with local 14-19 Providers and local Universities are strong and opportunities to engage students are looked for. - Links with parents / carers are maintained using a variety of methods (parental leaflets, letters, newsletters, social media and options evenings etc.) Parents/carers are invited to complete an annual survey which informs the careers programme.
+Parents / carers are also encouraged to contribute to assemblies, talks and stakeholder meetings.

 Any education or training provider who would like to share their opportunities with our students contacts Mr P Hynes (phynes@wbvs.co.uk) in the first instance.

 We then ensure that the request is appropriate for our students and then arrange a suitable session that may be part of a dedicated careers (Personal Development) lesson, an assembly or an existing calendared school event.